Home Care Package: How to prepare for an ACAT assessment

 • Confirming who the assessor should call to arrange the assessment.

 You will need your Medicare card and enough time to complete it.
-Your social worker, doctor, or other health professionals can organise this for you on your behalf.
+You may authorise another person to organise this for you on your behalf.
 They, or any person with a legitimate interest in your health, can make a referral for you.

 How to prepare for your ACAT assessment?